 Vehicle modifications - beyond those required for proper hitch installation, wiring hook-up, or adding extended mirrors - are not recommended for any Infiniti vehicle being used for towing purposes.
 Changes to the drivetrain, suspension, exhaust systems, frame structure/unibody, or other vehicle components are not necessary for towing within the limits described in this guide.
-These changes may diminish the reliability and longevity of your vehicle and possibly void warranty coverage.
+These changes may diminish the reliability and longevity of your vehicle and damage caused by such modifications may not be covered under your vehicle's warranty.